Thomas Young (scientist): Music

 Young developed Young temperament, a method of tuning musical instruments.

 Legacy

-Later scholars and scientists have praised Young's work although they may know him only through achievements he made in their fields.
+Later scholars and scientists have praised Young's work, although they may know him only through the achievements he made in their fields.
 His contemporary Sir John Herschel called him a "truly original genius".
 Albert Einstein praised him in the 1931 foreword to an edition of Isaac Newton's Opticks.
 Other admirers include physicist Lord Rayleigh and Nobel Physics laureate Philip Anderson.

 Thomas Young's name has been adopted as the name of the London-based Thomas Young Centre, an alliance of academic research groups engaged in the theory and simulation of materials.

 Young Sound in eastern Greenland was named in his honour by William Scoresby (1789–1857).